DataDog/hiring-engineers/answers.md

 For "fun" I added the following lines to the bottom of my API script and created a monitor for this metric:

+'''python
-'''# Create a new monitor
+# Create a new monitor

 options: {